 The School of Medicine’s admission policy promotes the UMMS mission by offering a quality, accessible medical education to those qualified applicants who will best serve health care needs through medical practice, public service, education and research.

-A committee composed of representative faculty members and medical students determines selection for admission.
+A committee comprising of representative faculty members and medical students determines selection for admission.
 A number of factors are carefully considered in the committee’s review of each applicant’s qualifications and in the selection of a matriculating class that will represent a broad and diverse spectrum of individuals, backgrounds and interests.
 These factors include, but are not restricted to, the following:

-Students who are granted advanced placement credits for course work taken in secondary school are advised to take additional college level programs in these subject areas.
+Students who are granted advanced placement credits for coursework taken in secondary school are advised to take additional college level programs in these subject areas.